 Just like hitting the 'save button' today!

 Therefore, too, the child should not be too young.
-Otherwise it will not remember it anyway.
-Regardless of how hard the slap will be.
-The only lasting result will be it will need a shrink when the child reaches the age of mid thirty.
-"Who does not have one by that age, anyway?" we hear you think.
+Otherwise, it will not remember it anyway, regardless of how hard the slap will be.
+The only lasting result will be that it will need a shrink when the child reaches the age of mid-thirties.
+“Who does not have one by that age, anyway?” we hear you think.

 After this ceremony the owner will grin and show you your Ruum which is Oostfreesk for Zimmer or room.
-Really, it's still perfectly safe to stay!
+Really, it is still perfectly safe to stay!
 Sweet dreams and enter sandman.

 Note that the custom to hit a child’s ear as a ‘save button’, must be distinguished from hitting children otherwise.
 The Ostfriesen pride themselves for a long-standing freedom tradition with great liberties for people.
 Ostfriesen like to joke that when a father is about to hit his child for some wrongdoing, the child says: “No, father, no, our country is a land of justice, not force!”
 (Knottnerus 2004).